pyOpenSci/handbook/organization/external-communications.md

 **How to submit a blog post to pyOpenSci**

 The pyOpenSci blog post submission process defined below should be used by everyone submitting a blog post.
-1. Fork the pyOpenSci website repo: [https://github.com/pyOpenSci/pyopensci.github.io](https://github.com/pyOpenSci/pyopensci.github.io).
+1. Fork the pyOpenSci website GitHub repository: [https://github.com/pyOpenSci/pyopensci.github.io](https://github.com/pyOpenSci/pyopensci.github.io).
 2. Work on your blog post locally.
 Be sure to include alt text as needed, and create an author page if you do not already have one.
 3. Submit a pull request from your fork of the website repo to [https://github.com/pyOpenSci/pyopensci.github.io](https://github.com/pyOpenSci/pyopensci.github.io).
 4. Make sure that the blog post passes CI checks that look for spelling errors, broken links and more.
 Please note that occasionally the `htmlproofer` check will fail because the URL does not exist yet.
 We have implemented a fix for this, but it occasionally does not work.